RyMaDe/Companies-House-Bulk-Downloader/README.md

 # Companies-House-Bulk-Downloader
-Allows you to view information on Companies House and download documents in bulk if required.
+Allows you to view information on Companies House and download documents either individually or in bulk if required.

 ## Guide